-- Increasing the temperature of water and increasing its evaporation causing regular precipitation, promote the development of toxic bacteria, pathogens.
+- Increasing water temperature and increasing its evaporation causing regular precipitation, promote the development of toxic bacteria, pathogens.
 These factors are responsible for the growth of cases of water-borne illnesses and cases of food-borne infections.

 - Epidemiological studies demonstrate a correlation between the frequency of pollen allergies and air pollution.
 The latter makes pollens more allergenic and contributes to the increase in the pollination period.

 The circular economy helps reduce the level of air pollution and mitigate the effects of climate change.
 Indeed, production and consumption patterns influence, among other things, the emissions of tropospheric ozone precursors.
 As such, we find agriculture, chemical and mineral industrial processes, the use of fossil fuels (transport, electricity, residences and industries) as well as incineration.